 - How much does it cost to start residential recycling and garbage service?

 (five or more housing units with shared garbage and recycling containers):

 - Subscribe to quarterly e-news with tips for property managers.

 - Discover the world of resource conservation with activities.
 Washington County teachers can request "Kids Stuff" free booklets.

-- Apply to become a Washington County Recycle at Work business.
+- Apply to become a Washington County Green Business.

 - Donate edible food to reduce hunger and prevent waste.

 - Evaluate the flow of materials through your business with a waste assessment.